cwickham/BerkeleyEarthR/README.md

 Some things to note:

+* These temperatures have been deseasonalised, raw data will be released soon.
 * Beware the data gaps!
 Here, subsequent time points are joined with a line, one should break the lines when a month is missing data.
 * I haven't read in the flags so I don't know if some of this data has been marked as bad/suspect.
 * You might have noticed earlier (`subset(sites, StationID %in% cities_ids)`) that the Berkeley and Corvallis sites have relocations.
 I should also break the data at these times.